People may feel that their heart is pounding or racing, feel short of breath, or have dangerously low blood pressure.

 A blunt injury is a forceful blow that does not penetrate the skin.
 Blunt injuries to the heart can be caused by a motor vehicle crash, a fall from a height, or less often a direct blow.

-If the heart is severely injured, people often die before they can be treated.
+A severe heart injury can be fatal immediately or soon after it happens.
 However, many injuries worsen over hours or even longer.

-Rarely, a tear in the membrane that separates two chambers of the heart (septal rupture) may occur.
+Rarely, a tear in the membrane that separates the right side of the heart from the left (septal rupture) may occur.
 Such a tear may not cause symptoms until some time after a blunt injury.
 The person may then develop heart failure.

 Commotio cordis

-Commotio cordis is the sudden stopping of the heart (cardiac arrest Cardiac Arrest and CPR Cardiac arrest is when the heart stops pumping blood and oxygen to the brain and other organs and tissues.
-Sometimes a person can be revived after cardiac arrest, particularly if treatment is... read more ) caused by a blow to the front of the chest.
+Commotio cordis is the sudden stopping of the heart (cardiac arrest) caused by a blow to the front of the chest.
 Typically, this blow involves a hard object that is moving fast (such as a baseball or a hockey puck).
 Thus, commotio cordis usually occurs during sports activities in young people.

 The exact reason for cardiac arrest is unclear, but commotio cordis does not result from an underlying heart disorder or from physical damage to the heart muscle.
 Some experts think that cardiac arrest occurs because the blow occurs at a critical moment during the cycle that produces each heartbeat.
 The blow then disrupts the electrical signals that keep the heart pumping continuously and regularly.